Kim Eslinger

 Nicollet Mall

-• Crews are setting up the dewatering well and pumps near the southeast corner of the Nicollet Mall and Washington Ave intersection.
+• The dewatering well and pumps are installed near the southeast corner of the Nicollet Mall and Washington Ave intersection.

-• The eastern sidewalk along Nicollet Mall between Washington Ave and 3rd St N is temporarily closed.
+o The eastern sidewalk along Nicollet Mall between Washington Ave and 3rd St N is closed through spring 2022.
+Access is open to the Marquette Plaza building.

 2nd Ave

-• Crews are installing the new tunnel access shaft in the southbound lanes of 2nd Ave S, just north of the Washington Ave intersection.
-Drilling, excavating, and installing the shaft walls will continue through January 2022.
+• Crews have installed the new tunnel access shaft in the southbound lanes of 2nd Ave S, just north of the Washington Ave intersection.
+Tunneling the new parallel storm tunnel under Washington Avenue has begun.

 Portland Ave